Breaking News: MTN’s Top Shot, Dola Bamgboye Is Dead

 By Michael Effiong

-A jolly good fellow and MTN Nigeria’s Event and Sponsorship Manager of many years, Mr Dola Bamgboye is dead.
+A jolly good fellow and MTN Nigeria’s one-time Event and Sponsorship Manager of many years, Mr Dola Bamgboye is dead.

 The sad news has thrown family and friends into mourning because he was well-loved for his good nature and open-heartedness.
 He will be missed by the Nigerian social scene and entertainment industry.